About

 Madisyn is pursuing a BSc in kinesiology at the University of Winnipeg.
 She drives to make a difference in her community by coaching hockey and being involved in sports in her home city of Winnipeg.

-Madisyn has been drawn to nature ever since she can remember, and will join CPAWS as a Conservation Outreach Ambassador this summer.
+Madisyn has been drawn to nature ever since she can remember, and is happy to join CPAWS as a Conservation Outreach Ambassador this summer.
 She enjoys travelling Canada, especially west, to explore those province’s ecosystems, mountains, lakes, and hiking trails.

 Board